 - Start with a layer of arugula or other greens

-- Sprinkle goat cheese, candied walnuts
+- Sprinkle goat cheese, candied nuts

 - Add beet pieces